the-zen-stack/the-javascript-fatigue-stack/README.md

-# The Zen Stack
+# The Javascript Fatigue Stack

-Welcome to **The Zen Stack**, a minimalistic Node.js server template designed to eliminate JavaScript fatigue and simplify web development.
+Welcome to **The Javascript Fatigue Stack**, a minimalistic Node.js server template designed to eliminate JavaScript fatigue and simplify web development.
 With no runtime dependencies and a clean MVC architecture, it empowers developers to create robust applications with full control over their code.

 ## 🚀 Features